AlexGalays/abyssa-js/README.md

 ### isFirstTransition(): Boolean
 Returns whether the router is executing its first transition.

+### replaceParams(params: Object): void
+Replaces the current state's params in the history with new params.
+The state is NOT exited/re-entered.
+That means you must store this params state outside the router to know what to render.
+This functionality is useful when some url changes shouldn't re-render the whole application, nor create a separate entry in the browser history. (ex: scroll position, active filters, whether a popup is visible)

 ### paramsDiff(): Object
 Returns the diff between the current params and the previous ones
 ```javascript